Cheap Auto Insurance in Idaho for 2025 (Find Savings With These 10 Companies)

 Pros

-- Lowest Rates for Military Families: USAA offers auto insurance in Idaho starting at $11 per month, the cheapest option for eligible drivers.
+- Lowest Rates for Military Families: USAA offers auto insurance in Idaho starting at $11 per month, the cheapest option for eligible drivers looking for low-cost coverage with reliable service.

 - Tailored Military Coverages: Idaho vehicle insurance through USAA includes benefits like deployment-related options and overseas coverage.